Jack Bandy

 - Tracking/measuring growth in students' ethical reasoning

-- Connecting real-world case studies with fiction
+- Guiding students to connect real-world case studies with fictional scenarios